Skip to content

 Four things had to go wrong for this to work:

-1. CWE-532 — A console.log in the login route dumps the email, password, and flag on every attempt.
+1. CWE-532 — A logger.warn call in the login route dumps the email, password, and flag in the log message on every attempt.

-2. CWE-312 — The instrumentation layer (instrumentation.ts) captures all console.* output and writes it to logs/app.log in cleartext.
+2. CWE-312 — The structured logger writes these entries to logs/app.log in cleartext.

 3. CWE-200 — The SIEM dashboard at /monitoring/siem is unlisted but easy to find with directory enumeration.